rubygems/rfcs/text/0000_require_minimal_ruby_version.md

 It takes about one minute for the gem author to add the line.
 When the author doesn't, everyone that uses the gem, directly or indirectly, may have to figure out the maximum version and specify it in their own gemfiles.

-Note that there is currently no good way to correct this mistake.
-Once it is done, the only option [is to yank the gem](https://github.com/rubygems/rubygems/issues/1506#issuecomment-188472423) which is typically not what one wants to do.
+Note that there is currently no good way to correct a forgotten `required_ruby_version`.
+Once the gem is published, the only option [is to yank the gem](https://github.com/rubygems/rubygems/issues/1506#issuecomment-188472423) which is typically not what one wants to do.

 `required_ruby_version` is currently in the "Optional" section of [the spec](https://guides.rubygems.org/specification-reference/).
 It's not even in the "Recommended" section!